deja-blue/software-interview/README.md

 The exercises are structured in graduating order to try and maximize your exposure within this time.

-**Last, we tried to design this to be a fun experience for you.
+**We tried to design this to be a fun experience for you.
 We hope you enjoy the exercises.**

 ### **Instructions**:
 1. Clone the repo